Per- and polyfluoroalkyl substances (PFAS) and your health

 - conduct regular monitoring and surveillance of certain PFAS, both in humans and the environment

 We also continue to work with international partners to lower the amount of PFAS that enters the environment.
 For example, Canada nominated LC-PFCAs to the Stockholm Convention on Persistent Organic Pollutants (POPs) in 2021.
 The convention is a global treaty that requires countries to control and reduce listed POPs across a range of industries and products.
-PFOS, PFOA and perfluorohexanesulphonic acid (PFHxS) were previously listed in the convention.
+PFOS, PFOA and perfluorohexanesulphonic acid (PFHxS) have already been listed in the convention.

 What you can do to reduce your exposure to PFAS